 - Secondly, if they are in NSW, they can search for the details of the deceased here.

 - Lastly, they can contact the Supreme Court probate registry and request a copy from their records.
-They can either make an application on the probate registry website, or they can call them directly.
+They can either make an application on the probate registry website or they can call them directly.
 Click here to access NSW’s probate registry website.

 - Anyone named in the Will

-- Person named in any earlier Will whether as beneficiary or otherwise
+- Person named in any earlier Will, whether as beneficiary or otherwise

-- Spouse or child of deceased
+- Spouse or child of the deceased

 - Parent of the deceased